baskaufs/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The number of individuals represented present at the time of the Occurrence.</td>
+			<td>The number of individuals present at the time of the Occurrence.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>